10 Best Super Bowl Halftime Shows

 8. Paul McCartney, 2005

-A purported "safe choice" by the NFL following the previous year's "Nipplegate," McCartney signaled the transition from contemporary pop acts to older rock gods performing at halftime.
-Atop an X-shaped stage made of video projectors, the Beatle first warmed up with "Drive My Car."
-He then followed up with "Get Back," before trading his guitar for a piano during a fireworks-laden rendition of the Wings' Bond theme, "Live and Let Die."
+A purported "safe choice" by the NFL following the previous year's "Nipplegate" controversy featuring Timberlake and Janet Jackson, McCartney signaled the transition from contemporary pop acts to classic rock legends performing at halftime.
+Atop an X-shaped stage made of video projectors, the ex-Beatle first warmed up with "Drive My Car."
+He then followed up with "Get Back," before trading his guitar for a piano during a fireworks-laden rendition of the Wings' James Bond theme, "Live and Let Die."
 Saving his best for last, McCartney signed off with "Hey Jude," during which the 84,000 in attendance at Jacksonville's Alltel Stadium all joined in for the iconic coda.

 7. Janet Jackson & Justin Timberlake, 2004

 It was the day that the phrase "wardrobe malfunction" entered the American vernacular.
-Debate about whether Justin Timberlake accidentally or "accidentally" exposed Janet's little Jackson has raged since that Houston halftime.
-FCC fines have been assessed, thrown out and appealed in judicial court, and the court of popular opinon will be in sessions for years.
+Debate about whether Justin Timberlake "accidentally" exposed Janet's nipple while ripping off a portion of her costume has raged since that Houston halftime.
+FCC fines have been assessed, thrown out and appealed in court, but the court of popular opinion is still out over why Jackson appeared to bear the brunt of the backlash and career impact while Timberlake seemed to walk away fairly scot-free.
 But bedazzled breast or not, you have to admit that J&J put on a pretty kick-ass show.
-It's a shame all anyone remembers is the last two seconds.
+It's a shame that what most people remember is just the last two seconds.

 4. Bruce Springsteen & the E Street Band, 2009

-In 2009, the Boss beckoned viewers to step away from the guar and "put the chicken fingers down" before proceeding to rock Tampa for the next 12 minutes.
-Though Bruce turned down several prior invitations to perform at the Super Bowl, Springsteen's set was proof that good things come to those that wait.
+In 2009, the Boss beckoned viewers to step away from the guac and "put the chicken fingers down" before proceeding to rock Tampa for the next 12 minutes.
+Though Bruce turned down several prior invitations to perform at the big game, Springsteen's set was proof that good things come to those that wait.
 The E-Street Band rocked through a four-song set of crowd favorites, but the biggest hit came when Jersey's finest slammed into a TV camera with his crotch during "10th Avenue Freeze Out."

 3. Madonna, 2012